Difference between Alzheimer’s and Dementia

 Cavendish Homecare

-We know that being diagnosed with Dementia can have a huge emotional, social, and psychological effect on both the person suffering and their family.
+We know that being diagnosed with dementia can have a huge emotional, social, and psychological effect on both the person suffering and their family.
 Therefore we ensure specialist care in the comfort of one’s own home.
-At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering Dementia Homecare.
+At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia homecare.

 If you would like to speak to one of our friendly home care team about dementia care, Alzheimer’s care or home care for a loved one give us a call on 0208 003 5210 or email us at info@cavendishhomecare.com.